Respiratory bronchiolitis

 Respiratory bronchiolitis is a lung disease associated with tobacco smoking.
 In pathology, it is defined by the presence of "smoker's macrophages".
+The accumulation of macrophages is driven by cigarette-smoke-induced oxidative stress, which promotes macrophage recruitment and activation in distal airways.
 When manifesting significant clinical symptoms it is referred to as respiratory bronchiolitis interstitial lung disease (RB-ILD).

 Diagnosis

 Diagnosis of respiratory bronchiolitis requires a correlation of clinical, radiologic and pathologic findings: